The Asset Management Review: Switzerland

 - the conclusion of a professional indemnity insurance or the provision of sufficient financial guarantees.

-The FinIA provides for grandfathering rules according to which asset managers that were already active prior to 1 January 2020 were to notify FINMA of their intention to apply for a licence prior to July 2020 and request an authorisation prior to January 2023.
-By contrast, asset managers that started their activities after January 2020 have to notify FINMA immediately and comply with the licensing requirements.
-In accordance with the FinIO, asset managers are, however, to register with a SO and apply for a licence with FINMA within one year of an SO being recognised by FINMA.
-On 7 July 2020, two SOs had been licensed, with effect as of 6 July 2020, namely the Organisme de Surveillance des Instituts Financiers (OSIF) and the Organisation de Surveillance Financière (OSFIN).
-It is expected that FINMA will grant licences to further SOs.
+The FinIA provides for different transitional periods depending on when the asset managers started their activities.
+In particular, asset managers that were already active prior to 1 January 2020 were to notify FINMA of their intention to apply for a licence prior to July 2020 and request an authorisation by 1 January 2023.
+In the meantime, in order to pursue their activities, they need to be registered with an SRO for AML purposes.
+By contrast, asset managers that started their activities in 2020 had to notify FINMA and comply with the licensing requirements immediately, and they are required to register with an SO and apply for a licence with FINMA within one year of an SO being recognised by FINMA (i.e., by July 2021, insofar as the first SOs were recognised in July 2020).
+Finally, asset managers starting their activities on or after 1 January 2021 may only carry out their activities once they have been granted authorisation by FINMA.
+To date, FINMA has granted licences to five SOs.

-Foreign asset managers with a permanent presence in Switzerland now also fall within the ambit of the FinIA and need to obtain an authorisation as a branch or representative office.
-Likewise, foreign asset managers providing their activities on a purely cross-border basis have to register the individuals providing financial services (client advisers) in a client advisers' registry (see below).
-As financial service providers, client advisers and the entities for which they act further have to comply with the rules of conduct and organisational measures below.
+Foreign asset managers with a permanent presence in Switzerland also fall within the ambit of the FinIA and need to obtain an authorisation as a branch or representative office.

 The Financial Services Act

-Under the new FinSA, the provision of asset management activities (including purely investment advisory activities) requires compliance with rules of conduct such as: (1) an up-front obligation of information; (2) an obligation to verify whether a financial instrument or service is appropriate and suitable; (3) a documentation obligation and accountability requirement; and (4) transparency and due diligence requirements for the execution of client orders.
+Under the new FinSA, asset managers have to classify their clients (see Section II.v) and apply the relevant rules of conduct based on this classification.
+The provision of asset management activities (as well as pure investment advisory activities) requires compliance with rules of conduct such as: (1) an up-front obligation of information; (2) an obligation to verify whether a financial instrument or service is appropriate and suitable; (3) a documentation obligation and accountability requirement; and (4) transparency and due diligence requirements for the execution of client orders.
 In particular, when advising clients on individual transactions in the context of advisory or discretionary asset management services, financial services providers have to assess the appropriateness of the contemplated investment.
 By contrast, they have to assess the suitability when providing investment advice on the clients' entire portfolio and for discretionary asset management services.
-Furthermore, asset managers have to classify their clients (see Section II.vi) and apply the relevant rules of conduct based on this classification.
-Finally, under the new regime, asset managers have to ensure that the client advisers have the technical knowledge and follow appropriate training and implement relevant organisational measures.
+Finally, under the new regime, asset managers have to ensure that the client advisers have the technical knowledge, follow appropriate training and implement relevant organisational measures.
+Those requirements have to be complied with by 1 January 2022.

-On the topic of the retrocessions paid by third parties within asset management activities (i.e., inducements), pursuant to Swiss case law asset managers are entitled to retain retrocessions and other distribution fees they receive in connection with their mandate only on the basis of a comprehensive waiver based on the informed consent of the client.
+In relation to the rules of conduct, the topic of the retrocessions paid by third parties within asset management activities (i.e., inducements), has generated considerable interest and controversy in the Swiss financial sector.
+Pursuant to Swiss case law, asset managers are entitled to retain retrocessions and other distribution fees they receive in connection with their mandate only on the basis of a comprehensive waiver based on the informed consent of the client.
 In all other circumstances, the client is entitled to such retrocessions and fees.
-Those principles, deriving from Swiss case law, were implemented in the new FinSA.
-The disclosure requirement applies irrespective of any mandate relationship (i.e., including 'execution only' transactions).
-As a result, receiving retrocessions is allowed as long as the recipient specifically discloses those retrocessions, obtains the client's consent and provides detailed information upon the client's request.
+Those principles, deriving from Swiss case law, were implemented in the FinSA.
+The disclosure requirement applies irrespective of any mandate relationship (i.e., including 'execution only' transactions) and have been recently extended by Swiss courts to include an information on the order of magnitude of the expected retrocessions.
+As a result, receiving retrocessions is allowed as long as the recipient specifically discloses those retrocessions, obtains the client's informed consent based on sufficient information and provides detailed information on the amounts effectively received upon the client's request.

-Pursuant to the FinIA, fund management companies and fund asset managers of both Swiss and non-Swiss CISs must obtain a licence from FINMA.
-That said, the FinIA contains a de minimis rule, according to which asset managers of non-Swiss CISs whose investors are qualified investors (as defined in the CISA; see Section II.vi) are not regulated if they satisfy one of the following requirements:
+Pursuant to the FinIA, fund management companies and fund asset managers of CISs (Swiss and non-Swiss) as well as of occupational pension schemes must obtain a licence from FINMA.
+The FinIA contains a de minimis rule, according to which asset managers of non-Swiss CISs whose investors are qualified investors (as defined in the Collective Investment Schemes Act (CISA); see Section II.v) are not regulated if they satisfy one of the following requirements:

-- the assets under management do not exceed 500 million Swiss francs, and the CISs are unleveraged and closed-ended for a five-year period (irrespective of whether the CISs are invested in target funds or other investments); or
+- the assets under management do not exceed 500 million Swiss francs, and the CISs are unleveraged and closed-ended for a five-year period (irrespective of whether the CISs are invested in target funds or other investments).

-Asset managers managing below threshold assets in CIS are however required to obtain an authorisation with FINMA as asset managers under the new FinIA.
+Asset managers managing below threshold assets in CISs are, however, required to obtain an authorisation with FINMA as asset managers under the new FinIA.

 iv Regulation of professional securities trading